-- Parliamentary or political value: yes, the information contained in motions is of considerable interest to members in their parliamentary work as they can use it in debates, especially if motions give rise to resolutions.
-It should be noted that this information is of greater value in the current legislature than in earlier legislatures, and hence this value gradually falls. - administrative value: yes.
-If it gives rise to a resolution, the file will be of administrative validity until such time as the resolution is implemented and will in any case remain valid until the end of the legislature, as the government may implement a resolution more than once and by means of different procedures throughout the entire legislature. - legal values: yes, while the parliamentary process is in progress.
-In addition, the deadline or the processing time that is passing must be borne in mind given the possibility that a parliamentary group or member may present an appeal to the Constitutional Tribunal due to a disagreement over the Presiding Board's assessment or decision to accept the issue for consideration.

-C tax value: no

-C information-historical value: yes.

-5.- Access to documentation

-Free or restricted access: free, although the Presiding Board may agree to restrict the consultation of or access to this kind of documentation.

-C Type of restriction:

-C End of the restriction:

-C Body responsible for the restriction:
+parliamentary or political value: yes, the information contained in motions is of considerable interest to members in their parliamentary work as they can use it in debates, especially if motions give rise to resolutions.
+It should be noted that this information is of greater value in the current legislature than in earlier legislatures, and hence this value gradually falls.

+administrative value: yes.
+If it gives rise to a resolution, the file will be of administrative validity until such time as the resolution is implemented and will in any case remain valid until the end of the legislature, government as the implement a resolution more than once and by different procedures means of throughout the entire legislature.
+Legal values: yes, while the parliamentary process is in progress.
+In addition, the deadline or the processing time that is passing must be borne in mind given the possibility that a parliamentary group or member may present an appeal to the Constitutional Tribunal due to a disagreement over the Presiding Board's assessment or decision to accept the issue for consideration. tax value: no information-historical value: yes.
+5.- Access to documentation Free or restricted access: free, although the Presiding Board may agree to restrict the consultation of or access to this kind of documentation.
+Type of restriction: End of the restriction: Body responsible for the restriction: Legal framework:
-С Legal framework:

-6 Pro posed assessment and selection record
+6.- Proposed assessment and selection record

-С Permanent conservation: yes

-С Partial conservation: C Sampling by selective removal: C Other types of sampling:
+Permanent conservation: yes Partial conservation: ☐ Sampling by selective removal: ☐ Other types of sampling: Elimination:

-С Elimination: C deadline:

-С Regulations: